Sujal-14-dhanavade/eztube/README.md

 A simple and easy to use music streaming web app developed using MERN stack.

-search facility and follower page
+search facility and like button in audio player